Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Reinforcement Learning Based Optimizer

 \subsection{LSTM-based Optimizer}

-Since recurrent neural networks have been widely applied to neural architecture search, for their capability to process hyperparameters expressed as strings.
+Recurrent neural networks have been widely applied to neural architecture search \cite{chu2019fast,ashok2018n2n,zoph2016neural}, for their capability to process hyperparameters expressed as strings.
 We adopt the bidirectional LSTM, a type of recurrent neural network, as the decision engine in our reinforcement learning optimizer.

-The structure of the decision engine is given by Fig.~\ref{fig:lstm}.
-The basic unit is a DNN layer, which includes the in-place operations such as ReLU, batch normalization, dropout, etc. if it contains one.
-Each layer takes the current state of the layer as input, feeds them into a forward LSTM and a backward LSTM respectively to compute the corresponding hidden states $H_{i}$.
-As the change of one layer can affect the layer prior to it or the layer following it, the design of the backward and forward LSTM ensures such influence is reflected by the Q-network.
-The hidden states units produce a number of logits with respect to the partition decision $I_{0}$ and compression decision $I_{1:C}$ for each layer.
-For the partition decision, each logit $I_{0}$ can be interpreted as the preference of partitioning between the current layer and the following one.
-For the compression strategy, we consider each logit $I_{1:C}$ as each layer's preference over a set of compression techniques.
-Finally, $I_{0}$ across all layers are fed into one common softmax layer to produce the partition decision $P$, whereas $I_{i,1:C}$ are fed into the per-layer softmax to produce the set of compression techniques $C_{i}$ for this layer.
-Given the produced actions $C_{i}, \forall i\in \{1, \ldots, n \}$ and $P$, we are able to transform one DNN model to another along with the change of its placement, and thus transit to the next state.
+We implement two LSTM-based optimizers --- a partition and a compression optimizer, the structure of which are given in Fig.~\ref{fig:lstm}.
+Each LSTM layer takes the current representation of the DNN layer as input, feeds them into a forward LSTM and a backward LSTM respectively to compute the corresponding hidden states $H_{i}$.
+As the change of one layer can affect the layer prior to it or the layer following it, the design of the backward and forward LSTM ensures such influence is reflected by the network.
+Then the hidden states are fed into linear layers.
+For the partition LSTM optimizer, the linear layer outputs are fed to the softmax layer to produce the partition decision $a_p$ with the highest probability.
+For the compression LSTM optimizer, the output size of the linear layer is equal to the number of all possible compression techniques which includes the case when no compression is applied.
+Specifically, a softmax layer follows the linear layer and produces the compression action $a_{c;i}$ with the highest probability for the $i$-th DNN layer.
+Given $a_{c;i}$ for all DNN layers and $a_p$, we are able to transform one DNN model to a new one, and its reward is updated correspondingly.
+Note that the compression techniques are only applied to the encoder since the cloud side has abundant computation power.